rsliter/rsliter.github.com/source/_posts/2014-01-28-deploying-to-openshift-using-snap-ci.markdown

 $ git push -f myopenshift.git
 ```

-However, access to OpenShift is done via SSH, which means that pushing looks
+However, access to OpenShift is via SSH, which means that pushing looks
 more like this:

 ```